eliaskosunen/scnlib/docs/pages/mainpage.md

 Think of it as a more C++-y `scanf`, or the inverse of
 <a href="https://fmt.dev">{fmt}</a> / `std::format`.

+This library is the reference implementation of the ISO C++ standards proposal
+<a href="https://wg21.link/p1729">P1729 "Text Parsing"</a>.

 The code lives over at GitHub, at https://github.com/eliaskosunen/scnlib.

 \code{.cpp}